-This may come as a surprise to you as it is not obviously offensive, but this question does make assumptions about a potential employee’s personal life.
-They may not be close to any of their relatives and would instead prefer to list a friend or caretaker.
-Therefore ask a question along the lines of “In case of an emergency, who should we notify?”
+The candidate may not be close to any of their relatives and would instead prefer to list a friend or caretaker.
+Therefore ask a question along the lines of, “in case of an emergency, who should we notify?”

 Illegal: “What do your parents do for a living?”

-This question can potentially reveal a great deal about a candidate but it does not however reveal their future performance in a position.
-If you are trying to find out if your candidates family has traditionally worked in that industry you can ask “tell me how you became interested in the “x” industry.”
-This may help provide clarification and greater understanding on a candidate’s family background.
+If you are trying to find out if your candidate’s family has worked in your industry you can ask, “tell me how you became interested in the “X” industry?”

 Illegal: “Do you belong to a club or social organisation?”

-This question reveals political and religious beliefs that candidates are not required to share such information with prospective employers.
 This question has little relation to a candidate’s ability to do a job.
-Instead ask a question in which its wording focuses on work for e.g. “Are you a member of a professional or trade group that is relevant to our industry?”
+Instead, ask a question in which its wording focuses on work for example, “are you a member of a professional or trade group that is relevant to our industry?”

 Illegal: “Are you a UK citizen?”

-Although this may seem like the simplest and direct method to find out if an interviewee is legally able to work, this direct question must be avoided.
-Instead of inquiring about citizenship, you can question whether or not the candidate is authorised for work by asking a question such as “Are you authorised to work in the UK?”
+Although this may seem like the most direct method to find out if an interviewee is legally able to work, this direct question must be avoided.
+Instead, question whether or not the candidate is authorised for work by asking a question such as “are you authorised to work in the UK?”

-Although finding out about a native language may seem like a good way to find out about candidates fluency some applicants may be sensitive to common assumptions about their language.
-As an employer it’s not your concern on how an applicant became fluent in a language, but just that they are.
-Alternatively you can ask “What languages do you read, speak or write fluently?”
+It’s not your concern how an applicant became fluent in a language, just that they are.
+Alternatively, you can ask “what languages do you read, speak or write fluently?”